-Warring Souls is a 'stone in the shoe' book for Christians; I found it irritating that corn under my transverse arch.
+Warring Souls is a "stone in the shoe" book for Christians; I found it irritating that corn under my transverse-arch.

-A review by Rev Ron Nicholson.
+Here is a review by Rev. Ron Nicholson.

 But who are we adoring?
-The carol tells us in the 2nd verse: “God of God, Light of Light.....very God, begotten not created.”
+The carol tells us in the 2nd verse; “God of God, Light of Light, he is the very God, begotten not created.”
 But what does that mean?
-The words from the carol are taken from the words of our traditional Christian creeds.
+The words from the carol are taken from the words of our traditional Christian-creeds.

 If it is like a university then there must be freedom of speech and permission to follow what the researcher sees as truth, whatever that may be.

 Anglicans however don’t always agree in some respects on what the truth is.
-Indeed, Christian (and Anglican) belief takes many forms, from fundamentalism where every word in the Bible is taken to be literally true, through to those who question the idea of a personal God altogether.
+Indeed, Christian and Anglican belief takes many forms, from fundamentalism where every word in the Bible is taken to be literally true, through to those who question the idea of a personal God altogether.

-Warring Souls includes people of almost every shade across this spectrum, but essentially it is the story of Sarah, who is on the liberal side of the spectrum, and Gerald, who is much more conservative, and their rival claims to be Christian.
+Warring Souls includes people of almost every shade across this spectrum, but essentially it is the story of Sarah, who is on the liberal side, and Gerald, who is much more conservative, and their rival claims to be Christian.

 "Warring Souls is for those mature Believers who are able to contemplate and consider ideas that may be at variance with their own."